This Singer sewing machine is a treasured possession of mine. I remember all the beautiful clothes my Italian grandmother made for me with it.

 Ours is a typical Canadian story, the quintessential story of how our cultural mosaic came to be.

-When she was a younger woman and mother, Nonna used the machine on a daily basis.
+As a younger woman and mother, Nonni used the machine on a daily basis.
 Our immigration story is pieced together from different accounts and from some research.

 Grandfather leaves the homeland first

-My grandfather arrived in Canada in 1927 to get himself established so that he could send for and support his wife and young daughter.
+My grandfather arrived in Canada in 1927 to establish himself so that he could send for and support his wife and young daughter who remained in Italy.

 My grandfather fought in WWI and my grandmother had a medal from the Italian government and some certificates for his service.
-I know that his relatives reside to this day in the same family home they have owned for centuries in Pozzo di Codroipo, a stone’s throw away from my grandmother’s home.
+His relatives reside to this day in the same family home they have owned for centuries in Pozzo di Codroipo, a stone’s throw away from my grandmother’s home.
 The property is large enough for a garden where they grow kiwis and bananas along with the usual vegetables.

-My grandfather was a shoemaker by trade, and the sole family support, in a small northern Ontario paper mill town.
-He learned his trade in Italy where he studied for seven years to become a master shoemaker.
+My grandfather was a master shoemaker by trade.
+It took him seven years to become a master shoemaker back in Italy where he learned his trade.
 He could make shoes as well as repair them.
-He worked a little shop on King Street in Sturgeon Falls, Ontario.
+A little shop on King Street in Sturgeon Falls, a northern Ontario paper mill town, eventually became his workplace.

-When I researched records, I was unable to find any mention of my grandmother at Ellis Island; however, I did find her name at a checkpoint on the Canadian-American border.
-Officials had misspelled her name, a common occurence at that time.
+When I researched Ellis Island records, I was unable to find any mention of my grandmother; however, I did find her name at a checkpoint on the Canadian-American border.
+Officials had misspelled her name, a common occurrence at that time.

-Records do show many of my grandfather’s cousins coming to Canada to work as the years went by and there were few jobs to be had in Italy.
-Some stayed long enough to support their families back home and then returned to Italy while others never saw Italian soil again.
+Records do show many of my grandfather’s cousins coming to Canada to work.
+After the wars, there were few jobs to be had in Italy.
+Some stayed long enough to support their families back home, and then returned to Italy while others never saw Italian soil again.

 The story goes that my grandmother travelled from New York to Montreal with very few possessions or food or money.
 She was not used to the cold nor was she properly dressed for it.
 From Montreal, she and my aunt, travelled by train to their new home in northern Ontario.

-After having been to my grandparents’ hometown in the foothills of the Alps, near the Tagliamento River in Italy, I think northern Ontario with its vast empty spaces must have been a shock to both of them.
-As with many other newly arrived Canadians, my grandmother never returned to Italy, but it remained in her mind and in her stories all her life.
+After having been to my grandparents’ hometown in the foothills of the Alps, near the Tagliamento River in Italy, I think northern Ontario in the middle of winter, with its vast empty spaces must have been a shock to both of them.
+As with many other newly arrived Canadians, my grandmother never returned to Italy.
+Her native country remained in her mind and in her stories all her life.

 When my grandmother was widowed in 1947, she had to find a way to support her family.